clitetailor/monodeer/README.md

 # Monodeer

-An experimental parsing toolkit for simplicity.
+A parsing toolkit for simplicity.